yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 It occurs to me that the Chinese Android community is rushing to replace Jetpack DataStore with MMKV.
 MMKV seems great, but it exposes only low-level APIs.
 Without proper abstraction in place, people could easily mess up their codebases.

 I hope this post does justice to Jetpack DataStore by highlighting its atomicity guarantee and nice suspending APIs that promote correctness and thread-safety.
 Even if you don't use DataStore, I would recommend learning from its API design.
-It's instructive to study its source and see Kotlin coroutines and flows in action.
+It's also instructive to study its source and see how Kotlin coroutines and flows help us solve concurrency issues.

 ## Remaining questions

-Here are some interesting questions.
-I may return to this post and expand a bit more if I can reach some conclusion.

 - How are Kotlin channels implemented under the hood?
 - How does DataStore check that only one `CoroutineScope` is active per file?
-How to properly cancel a `CoroutineScope` ?
+How to properly cancel the `CoroutineScope` for a DataStore?
 - How does actor-based concurrency control compare with traditional lock-based techniques?
 Does it scale better?

 ## References